 history of tea

-Tea most likely originated in China around the 2nd Century BC as a medicinal drink.
-China has the earliest record of tea consumption but it’s difficult to date because the word ‘tea’ did not appear until the 8th Century AD.
-With Chinese philosophers declaring tea as a vital ingredient to the elixir of life, it soon became popular.
-The Chinese began to trade tea further afield and to make transportation easier they compressed the leaves into bricks.
-These bricks became a valuable commodity to such an extent that if a piece broke off it could be used as currency.
+Tea most likely originated in China around the 2nd Century BCE as a medicinal drink.
+Although records of tea consumption are ancient, the word ‘tea’ didn’t appear until the 8th Century CE.
+With Chinese philosophers declaring tea a vital ingredient to the elixir of life, its popularity grew.
+Tea leaves were compressed into bricks to aid transportation, which became so valuable they were even used as currency.

 the history of tea